luckyrider/deep-dive-into-spark/docs/architecture/spark-definitive-guide-notes.md

 ## Chapter 18.
 Monitoring and Debugging
 The Monitoring Landscape.
-At some point, you’ll need to monitor your Spark jobs to understand where issues are occuring in them.
+At some point, you’ll need to monitor your Spark jobs to understand where issues are occurring in them.
 It’s worth reviewing the different things that we can actually monitor and outlining some of the options for doing so.

 * Spark Applications and Jobs